 The journey to Sach Pass, Pangi Valley in Himachal Pradesh was something that I cannot put into words, something that I cannot recall to live it again, something that will go down as the most unforgettable experience of my lifetime, something that I can barely realize I made it through.
 If you are planning a trip to this region, do not forget to refer my article on the most common itinerary of Pangi Valley.

-Why plan a Sach Pass trip?
+Why Plan a Sach Pass Trip in July?

 Numerous water crossings, endless waterfalls, snow walls as high as 40 feet, roads as if the pathway to hell, picking up an XUV to cross the landslide, clearing the landslide on your own, driving through the ever violent gushing streams and waterfalls, running through the live landslides, taking an open wild waterfall bath, getting stuck in no mans land, crossing over mighty passes of Rohtang Pass and Jalori Pass in the middle of night…

-Uff… Can you ask for anything more?? πŸ˜€ :D…
+Uff… Can you ask for anything more?? 😀 :D…

-All in all an F-amazing drive to the daddy of all the mountain passes – Sach Pass in Pangi Valley which concluded with an exhilarating WTF kind of experience last week…
+All in all an F-amazing drive to the daddy of all the mountain passes, Sach Pass in Pangi Valley, which concluded with an exhilarating WTF kind of experience last week…

 Adventure??
 Now beat that - Sach Pass Quest